-Restricted cash consists of funds in an escrow account that is used to pay the cost to refurbish the newly acquired building (see Note 4).
+Restricted cash consists of funds in an escrow account that is used to pay the cost to refurbish the newly acquired building.

 Credit and Financial Risk

 Substantially all the promises to give are derived from individual donors.
 All of these receivables are made on an unsecured basis.
 Historically, the Federation has not incurred significant credit related losses.